(as funds become available)

 How were these projects selected?

 The estimated impact of the $86 million in proposed bonds on a $130,730 average taxable home value in New Braunfels is $115 per year or $9.60 per month.
 This is based on a total tax rate increase of 8.8 cents by the end of five years.
+No tax impact will be felt before October of 2014 and the debt will be issued gradually as the slate of projects progress through design, engineering, right of way acquisition (if needed) and construction phases over the next five years.

 How can I estimate what my tax impact will be?